Nowcasting vs Forecasting

 How Software Engineers Can Reduce the Carbon Footprint of Technology

-As software engineers we often focus on performance, scalability, and reliability.
-But there is another important dimension that is becoming part of our responsibility: reducing the carbon footprint of the systems we build.
-The digital world feels light and invisible, but it is powered by physical data centers that consume huge amounts of electricity.
+As software engineers, we often focus on performance, scalability, and reliability.
+But there is another critical dimension that is becoming part of our responsibility: reducing the carbon footprint of the systems we build.
+The digital world feels light and invisible, but it is powered by physical data centers that consume vast amounts of electricity.
 This […]

 Read more.